CaseLinguist/caselinguist.com/_posts/2019-02-25-law-technology-with-impact.md

 <!--more-->
 In a relatively short amount of time, you can plan on having clients better locate your impactful legal services through online engagement.
 You will gain a competitive edge over direct competitors.
 In addition, you might become aware of prospective clients you have not previously considered or attracted to your business.

-Start collaborating with an SEO that specializes in the good work that you do.
+Start collaborating with an SEO with a legal marketing focus.

 -René